Fertility treatment explained

 Donor sperm

-- a male partner does not produce any sperm
+• a person does not produce any sperm

-- a male partner does not produce normal sperm, or
+• a person does not produce normal sperm

-- there is a high risk of a man passing on a genetic disease or abnormality to a child.
+• there is a high risk of a person passing on a genetic disease or abnormality to a child

-If the woman also has an infertility problem, donor sperm can be used in IVF treatment.
+If the woman or person going through treatment also has an infertility problem, donor eggs can be used in IVF treatment.

 Donor eggs